MentatMinions/IndustriaArcanum/README.md

 ####Installation:
 *	Download the [latest release](https://github.com/MentatMinions/IndustriaArcanum/releases).
 *	Install the version of Forge listed in [ForgeVersion](ForgeVersion) through vanilla or [MultiMC](http://multimc.org/) (MultiMC recommended)
-*	Copy all folders under IndustriaArcanumModpack folder in the zip file over to the minecraft folder of your new forge instance.
+*	Copy all folders in the zip file over to the "minecraft" folder of your new forge instance.
 *	Run and connect to the dev server.
 If you have access to the dev server, you already know how to connect.
 Check the Trello.